delta-incubator/delta-docs/README.md

 | `pnpm run build`   | Build the Astro site for production  |
 | `pnpm run preview` | Preview the built Astro site         |
 | `pnpm run astro`   | Run Astro CLI                        |

+## Upgrading dependencies

+It's a best practice to make sure that our dependencies are always up to date.
+You can run `scripts/upgrade-dependencies` to automatically install upgrades.

+Do note that you will still need to verify that things work as expected.